Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Notation and preliminaries

 \section{Notation and preliminaries}

-Our notation for groups follows the standard conventions as in the Atlas~\cite{Atlas}.
+Our notation for groups is standard.
 For a finite group $G$, we denote by $\mathrm{Rad}(G)$ the largest solvable normal subgroup of $G$, by $G^{(\infty)}$ the smallest normal subgroup of $G$ such that $G/G^{(\infty)}$ is solvable, by $\mathbf{O}_p(G)$ the largest normal $p$-subgroup of $G$, and by $\mathrm{Z}(G)$ the centre of $G$.
 The socle of $G$ is the product of all its minimal normal subgroups, and $G$ is almost simple if and only if the socle of $G$ is a nonabelian simple group.

+Let $G$ be a permutation group on a finite set.
+The stabiliser of a point $\alpha$ in $G$ is denoted by $G_\alpha$, and the orbit of $G$ containing $\alpha$ is denoted by $\alpha^G$.

 Given integers $q\geq 2$ and $n\geq 2$, a prime number $r$ is called a \emph{primitive prime divisor} of the pair $(q, n)$ if $r$ divides $q^n - 1$ but does not divide $q^i -1 $ for any positive integer $i <n$.
 Let $\mathrm{ppd}(q, n)$ be the set of primitive prime divisors of $(q, n)$.
 The following result is due to Zsigmondy (see for example~\cite[Theorem IX.8.3]{BH1982}).